ndebuhr/cloud-native-workstation/README.md

     1. container.operations.get
 1. Create a new service account and assign the Cloud Native Workstation and Service Account User roles
 1. Generate a service account key
-1. Set the GCP authentication environment variable `export GOOGLE_APPLICATION_CREDENTIALS=YOUR_KEY_FILE.json`
+1. Set the GCP authentication environment variable
-1. Set the GCP project environment variable `export GOOGLE_PROJECT=YOUR_PROJECT`
-1. Provision:
-    1. With the default zone (us-central1-a) and cluster name (cloud-native-workstation):
+    ```bash
+    export GOOGLE_APPLICATION_CREDENTIALS=YOUR_KEY_FILE.json
     ```
-        cd terraform
+1. Set the GCP project environment variable
+    ```bash
+    export GOOGLE_PROJECT=YOUR_PROJECT
+    ```
+1. Navigate to the desired provisioning directory - either [terraform/gke](terraform/gke) or [terraform/gke-with-gpu](terraform/gke-with-gpu).
+The [gke](terraform/gke) specification creates a "normal" cluster with a single node pool.
+The [gke-with-gpu](terraform/gke-with-gpu) specification adds Nvidia T4 GPU capabilities to the Jupyter component, for AI/ML/GPU workloads.
+If you do not want to enable the Jupyter component, or want it but for non-AI/ML/GPU workloads, then use the [gke](terraform/gke) specification.
+The [gke](terraform/gke) specification is recommended for most users.
+Once you've navigated to the desired infrastructure specification directory, provision with:
+    1. Using the default zone (us-central1-a) and cluster name (cloud-native-workstation):
+        ```
         terraform init
         terraform apply
-        cd ..
         ```
-    1. With a custom zone or custom cluster name:
+        Or, with a custom zone or custom cluster name:
         ```
-        cd terraform
         terraform init
         terraform apply -var gcp_zone=YOUR_REGION -var gke_cluster_name=YOUR_CLUSTER_NAME
-        cd ..
         ```
+1. Return to the repository root directory
+    ```bash
+    cd ../..
+    ```

 ## Configure `kubectl`

 If using Google Kubernetes Engine, execute the commands below.
 If you [ran provisioning with the default GCP zone and cluster name](#provisioning-(optional)), then use `cloud-native-workstation` as the cluster name and `us-central1-a` as the cluster zone.
-Other cloud vendors should provide a similar cli and commands, for configuring `kubectl`.
+Other cloud vendors should provide a similar cli and commands for configuring `kubectl`, if you are not using Google Kubernetes Engine.
 ```
 gcloud init
 gcloud container clusters get-credentials cloud-native-workstation --zone us-central1-a